 - a.
 To be promoted to the next year students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation. - b.
 A grade of either D or D+ in a central subject may normally be credited only once in a BDes student's program.
-For any subsequent ★3 or ★6 in which either D or D+ is received, an alternate ★3 or ★6 approved by the Department must be substituted. - c.
-Final-year requirements include a minimum GPA of 2.7 on the last ★27 taken toward the degree in the General, Printmaking, Computing Science, and Social Sciences Routes, and on the last ★30 taken toward the degree in the Business/Marketing, and Engineering Routes, and Departmental recommendation. - d.
-For students undertaking the Computing Science Route, a minimum GPA of 2.7 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses.

-- For students undertaking the Social Sciences Route, Social Science Option courses must be chosen from the following disciplines:

-- · Anthropology (ANTHR)
+For any subsequent $\star 3$ or $\star 6$ in which either D or D+ is received, an alternate $\pm 3$ or $\pm 6$ approved by the Department must be substituted. - c.
+Final-year requirements include a minimum GPA of 2.7 on the last $\star$ 27 taken toward the degree in the General, Printmaking, Computing Science, and Social Sciences Routes, and on the last ★30 taken toward the degree in the Business/Marketing, and Engineering Routes, and Departmental recommendation. - d.
+For students undertaking the Computing Science Route, a minimum GPA of 2.7 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses - e.
+For students undertaking the Social Sciences Route, Social Science Option courses must be chosen from the following disciplines: - Anthropology (ANTHR)

-- · Community Service-Learning (CSL)
+Community Service-Learning (CSL)

-- Earth and Atmospheric Studies (EAS- only those courses designated as Arts EAS X9X)
+Earth and Atmospheric Studies (EAS- only those courses designated as Arts EAS X9X)

-- · Economics (ECON)
+Economics (ECON)

-- · History (HIST)
+History (HIST)

-- · Human Geography and Planning (HGP)
+Human Geography and Planning (HGP)

-- Interdisciplinary Undergraduate (INT D) subject to approval by the advisor
+Interdisciplinary Undergraduate (INT D) - subject to approval by the advisor

-- · Linguistics (LING)
+Linguistics (LING)

-- Middle Eastern and African Studies (MEAS)
+Middle Eastern and African Studies (MEAS)

-- Political Science (POL S)
+Political Science (POL S)

-- · Psychology (PSYCO- only those courses designated as Arts courses)
+Psychology (PSYCO- only those courses designated as Arts courses)

-- · Science, Technology and Society (STS)

-- · Sociology (SOC)

-- · Women's and Gender Studies (WGS)

-- f.
+f.
 Students who are not recommended to continue in the program at the end of the first, second, or third year of study must withdraw from the program.
 Such students may transfer to another program in the Faculty of Arts, except the BFA (Art and Design) program, if the entrance and promotion requirements for such a program are met.
 After transfer, all requirements for the new program must be completed.
-Readmission to the BDes or BFA program will only be considered following completion of ★24 in coursework that will meet program requirements in one Fall/Winter with a GPA of 2.7 and a successful portfolio submission.
-Only one readmission to the BDes or BFA program following a recommendation not to continue will be considered.
+Readmission to the BDes or BFA program will only be considered following completion of ★24 in coursework that will meet program requirements in one Fall/ readmission to the BDes or BFA program following a recommendation h.
+A Bachelor of Design program may be interrupted only with Departmental

-- g.
-Students who fail to meet the final-year requirements for the program will be permitted to fulfil those requirements only with the approval of the Department and the Dean of Arts.

-- A Bachelor of Design program may be interrupted only with Departmental consent